miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Chewing gum sellable to Copper found on pier.
 + Vacuum tubes box found in the new library level.
 + Squashed Odious Chalice hidden inside Fu Syndicate.
++ Models for Colt Anaconda and Desert Eagle magazines.
++ Models for Dane report, screenplay, cd and three books.

 Encounters:
 + Kiki at Red Dragon.